Theories of Consciousness (tcc)

 The structural finding: Conscious experience is structured by prediction.
 Perception is not passive registration but active inference — the brain constructs models and updates them when predictions fail.
 This framework unifies perception, action, attention, and selfhood under a single computational principle.
 The evidence is extensive: predictive coding accounts explain perceptual illusions, attentional modulation, placebo effects, and the phenomenology of psychedelic states (where prediction error increases and top-down models destabilize).

 The ontological packaging: Predictive processing is often presented as a physicalist account: the brain’s predictive computations produce conscious experience.
 Anil Seth’s “beast machine” framework is more nuanced — Seth engages the hard problem directly and acknowledges it remains open — but the default framing is still that prediction produces experience rather than describes its structure.
+The active inference framework (Friston) generalizes prediction to all self-organizing systems under a free energy principle.
+In both cases, the mathematical formalisms describe structure; the claim that this structure produces experience is the step that goes beyond the finding.

 Higher-Order Theories (HOT)